mlfbrown/circ/README.md

 # CirC: The Circuit Compiler

-CirC is a *compiler infrastructure* which supports compilation from high-level (stateful, uniform) languages to (state-free, non-uniform, existentially quantified) circuits.
+CirC is a *compiler infrastructure* that supports compilation from high-level (stateful, uniform) languages to (state-free, non-uniform, existentially quantified) circuits.